SierraRhodes/CoffeeShop.js/README.md

 ## Setup/Installation Requirements

 * _clone the repository: git clone <http of project>_
+* _Install all Node packages and dependencies with the command npm install._
 * _inside of your terminal run: npm run build_
 * _inside of your terminal run: npm run start_
 * _When the web app successfully loads, you are good to go!_